roadtocode4u/spaceship/docs/icp/04-division-and-paragraph-tags/04-division-and-paragraph-tags.md

 ### Paragraph Tags

-Paragraph tag is used to define a block of text in paragraph.
+The paragraph tag `<p>` is used to define a block of text in HTML as a paragraph.
+It represents a unit of content that is separated from other elements on the page

 **Syntax :**